seb54000/tpcs-workstations/README.md

-à ajouter dans bgd.rollout.yml - to make the demo for porgressive deployment from within the desktop
+à ajouter dans bgd.rollout.yml - to make the demo for progressive deployment from within the desktop

 apiVersion: networking.k8s.io/v1